 Her recent research has explored the copyright implications of Cryptoassets including Non-Fungible Tokens (NFTs) and she has published articles on this topic and has been invited to speak about it in UK, EU and beyond.
 Prior to researching into the area of cryptoassets, NFTs and the Metaverse, Dinusha has conducted research into Second Life and the implications for copyright law.
 Her article titled 'Streaming, Second Life, "summer" and tennis from SW19: a legal perspective on streaming and Second Life on sporting events' (2008) explored the challenges to copyright which digital and social media presents in the regulation of sport, particularly, tennis.

 She is the author of one of the first peer-reviewed academic articles to be published in the field of 3D printing and IP Law and her book titled ‘3D Printing and Beyond: Intellectual Property and Regulation’ co-edited with Professor Mark Lemley (Stanford, USA) and Professor Matthew Rimmer (QUT, Australia) was published by Edward Elgar in February 2019.

-In 2015, Professor Mendis was Commissioned by the UK Intellectual Property Office to explore the IP implications of 3D Printing (completed 2015) and thereafter completed a funded project for the AHRC in 2017 focusing on 3D printing and scanning of ancient and modern jewellery.
-In 2018, Professor Mendis was commissioned by the European Commission to explore the IP implications of Industrial 3D Printing; this project is due for completion in early 2020.
+In 2015, Dinusha was Commissioned by the UK Intellectual Property Office to explore the IP implications of 3D Printing (completed 2015) and thereafter completed a funded project for the AHRC in 2017 focusing on 3D printing and scanning of ancient and modern jewellery.
+In 2018, she was commissioned by the European Commission to explore the IP implications of Industrial 3D Printing; the project was completed and published in April 2020.